rossbar/networkx/doc/tutorial.md

 G.add_node(1)
 ```

-or add nodes from any {py:term}`iterable` container, such as a list
+or add nodes from any {py:term}`iterable` object, such as a list

 ```{code-cell}
 G.add_nodes_from([2, 3])
 ```

 You can also add nodes along with node
-attributes if your container yields 2-tuples of the form
+attributes if your iterable yields 2-tuples of the form
 `(node, node_attribute_dict)`:

 ```{code-cell}